adityapatil37/PIDS/README.md

 ---
 ## 📜 License & Acknowledgements
 Copyright © 2025 Aditya Patil.
 All rights reserved.
-This project and its contents may not be use, copied, modified, or distributed without explicit permission.
+This project and its contents may not be used, copied, modified, or distributed without explicit permission.